ShahudullahKhan/two_wheeled_robot/README.md

 # two_wheeled_robot
-Two-wheeled autonomous mobile robot
+Two-wheeled autonomous mobile robot.

-This robot will move many features.
-It will have both tele-operation mode and autonomous mode for navigation.
+This robot has many features.
+It has both tele-operation mode and autonomous mode for navigation.